One-loop beta-functions of quartic enhanced tensor field theories: Introduction

 Our results are the following:

 (1) In both models, the wave function renormalization is constant $Z=1$ and therefore the anomalous dimension is vanishing.
-Although this hints at a classical behavior, there is still a RG flow; the system of $\beta$-functions is remarkably simple and explicitly integrable at one loop; we give the solutions of all equations in terms of the so-called time scale ($\log k$).
-Based on the power counting theorem of each model and given the type of corrections that appear, we conjecture that the system of $\beta$-functions of each model can be explicitly solved at all orders of perturbation theory.
-This is a genuine feature of these quantum models.
+Although this hints at a classical behavior, there is still a RG flow; the system of $\beta$-functions is remarkably simple and explicitly integrable at one loop.
+We give the solutions of all equations in terms of the so-called time scale ($t = \log (k/k_0)$).
+Based on the power counting theorem of each model and given the type of corrections that appear, we conjecture that the system of $\beta$-functions of each model can be explicitly solved and the models can be constructed in the way of \cite{Rivasseau:1991ub} at all orders of perturbation theory.
+This is a genuine feature of the present quantum models.